hyoshioka0128/docker/docs/reference/commandline/daemon.md

 ## Docker runtime execution options

-The Docker daemon relies on a [OCI](https://github.com/opencontainers/specs) compliant runtime (invoked via the `containerd` daemon) as its interface to the Linux kernel `namespaces`, `cgroups`, and `SELinux`.
+The Docker daemon relies on an [OCI](https://github.com/opencontainers/specs) compliant runtime (invoked via the `containerd` daemon) as its interface to the Linux kernel `namespaces`, `cgroups`, and `SELinux`.